codebystoyan/crypto-simulation/README.md

 ##  Screenshots

-Screenshots are located in `/assets/screenshots` folder
+Screenshots and screen recording are located in `/assets/screenshots` folder